tbates/tbates.github.io/_posts/1945-04-10-technical-Linear-algebra.markdown

 To quote [Wolfram](http://mathworld.wolfram.com/Matrix.html) "*A matrix is a concise and useful way of uniquely representing and working with linear transformations… first formulated by Sylvester (1851) and Cayley."

-For our purposes, the benefit of matrices is their ability to represent linear transformations and, in an optimiser, to allow us to solve questions posed as linear algebra.
+For our purposes, the benefit of matrices is their ability to represent linear transformations and, in an optimiser, to allow us to solve questions posed as simultaneous linear algebra equations.

-A matrix is a container or place from which something (else) originates.
+*etymology*: "matrix" means a container or place from which something (else) originates.
 Examples include the [extracellular matrix](https://en.wikipedia.org/wiki/Extracellular_matrix).
 In math, matrices consist of cells organized as rows and columns, each cell of which can contain a number.
 The "order" of a matrix is the number of rows followed by the number of columns.
 This a matrix of order 3,2 looks like this:

     |c1| c2
 ----|---|---